githubmofo/githubmofo/README.md

 | Impact | Shows collaboration skills and design-engineering balance |
 | Repository | [View GitHub Profile](https://github.com/githubmofo) |

-Traveloop adds a collaborative dimension to the portfolio and shows the ability to contribute meaningfully to a broader product vision.
-It also reinforces strength in frontend thinking and practical development workflows.
+Traveloop adds a collaborative dimension to the portfolio and reinforces frontend and product-thinking skills.

 </details>